Change Orientation

 page.CropBox = new Aspose.Pdf.Rectangle(newLLX, newLLY, newLLX + newWidth, newLLY + newHeight);

-Step 4: Save the modified PDF document
+Step 7: Save the Output PDF

 dataDir = dataDir + "ChangeOrientation_out.pdf";